darinasimeonova/darinasimeonova/README.md

 # 💫 About Me:
 I’m a student in Software Technologies and Design, based in Plovdiv.
 I graduated with a focus in Applied Programming from the High School of Mathematics and Science in Pernik.

+Alongside my studies, I work as a high school teacher where I teach vocational subjects such as Object-Oriented Programming, Software Development, Applications with Graphical User Interfaces, Algorithms and Data Structures, and more.

 I love blending creativity with logic.
 Whether it’s through designing visuals, building layouts, or crafting meaningful digital content, I find joy in making things both beautiful and purposeful.